lambdaclass/mina_bridge/README.md

 This will:

 - Invoke the polling service and query the last Mina chain state and a Pasta+IPA proof, then send both to the `public_input_gen/` crate.
-- This crate will compute needed data (SRS, public inputs) for feeding the state profo into an o1js verifier circuit.
+- This crate will compute needed data (SRS, public inputs) for feeding the state proof into an o1js verifier circuit.
 - The circuit will verify the proof and output the gate system to a KZG prover.
 - The KZG prover will generate another proof (BN254+KZG) of this verification.
 This makes it suitable to verify in an Ethereum smart contract.
 The final proof including the embedded state will be sent to the Solidity verifier.
 - The verifier will be deployed in Anvil (a local test blockchain) and a bash script will send a transaction with the state+proof data for running the final verification.
 If successful, the contract will store the state data and will expose an API for the user to retrieve it, knowing that this data was zk-verified.